roberto-fierimonte/meat-quality-assessment/README.md

 Food waste is a big problem in our world.

-The goal of this project is to build a Machine Learning model that predicts whether meat is edible or rotten and could therefore be consumed.
+The goal of this project is to build a Machine Learning model that predicts whether meat is fresh or spoiled and can therefore be consumed.

 The dataset used in this project was originally built for this [research paper](https://ieeexplore.ieee.org/abstract/document/8946388) and subsequently made available on [Kaggle](https://www.kaggle.com/datasets/crowww/meat-quality-assessment-based-on-deep-learning).